How & When to Register for UHM Courses

 Advising Help - Your sponsoring department academic advisor—and MIX—will assist you with registration if necessary.
 Please remember that there is no guarantee that you will be able to enroll in the specific courses you have requested.
 It may be necessary for you to attend the first class meeting and talk with the instructor about getting permisison to enroll in the class.
 Note: Business classes are an exception - in order to get permission to enroll in a business class, MIX students should contact Ms. Rikki Mitsunaga in the Office of Student Academic Services (Shidler B-101) and NOT the instructor.
 A student should only attend a Business class if s/he is registered for the class.

-English Language Institute (ELI) - If your TOEFL scores is less than 100 (600), you must take the ELI Placement Test upon arrival at UHM.
+English Language Institute (ELI) - If your TOEFL score is less than 100 (600), you must take the ELI Placement Test upon arrival at UHM.
 Please register for the placement test before your course registration date (if you do not register for the ELI Placement Test, a 'registration hold' will be placed on your account, preventing you from registering for classes).
 Based on the result of the placement test, you may be required to register for one, two, or three ELI classes (3 credits each).
 ELI courses count towards the 12-credit minimum.
 After taking the placement test, you can view their results online, and will meet personally with an ELI advisor to discuss which course(s) are right for you.
 You will then register for ELI courses online via the MyUH portal (find course CRNs at UHM Class Availability).
+Here is More information about ELI Credit.

 Attending UHM Summer Session